 Remote Access

-Disallow installation and usage of unsanctioned remote access connections.
-Provision remote access over an encrypted VPN tunnel and utilizing multi-factor authentication.
+We recommend disallowing installation and usage of unsanctioned remote access connections.
+Provision remote access over an encrypted VPN tunnel utilizing multi-factor authentication.
 If utilizing public cloud remote control software, it should be centrally managed and secured by the organization and all freeware or end user managed remote access programs should be blocked.

 Cyber Training: Have all your new hires take our cyber crime awareness training and require existing staff to attend the course at least once per year.
 We track attendees via a database and can certify attendees for organizations that have insurance, regulatory or organizational requirements.
 Attendees who complete the course also receive a certificate of completion and gift.